Skip to Content

 Colorful Flowers For Your Garden

 As pretty as focusing on one color in your garden can be, most people will want to combine different colors.
-A red, white, and blue theme garden looks stunning around the fourth of July.
+A red, white, and blue theme garden looks stunning around the Fourth of July.
 Soft pinks, reds, and purples create a very feminine look.

 You can head to your local florist if you’re at a loss for color combination ideas.
 They are masters at knowing which flowers and colors to put together.
 Take a step back at the offerings and see if anything stands out.

 Another idea is to visit the neighbor’s yard.
-If someone else has a “greener” thumb than you have, they might be a great resource to turn to when you need help deciding on the best colors for your garden.
+If someone else has a “greener” thumb than you do, they might be a great resource to turn to when you need help deciding on the best colors for your garden.

-Colorful Foliage For Your Garden
+Colorful Foliage For Your Garden- 21.
+Elephant Ears (Caladium)

 Many people like to focus on the different greens that are out there.
 Even though green is a single color, there are various shades and hues of green.
 Dark green can look gorgeous when mixed with lighter shades.